 a. and b.
 Increase Park Usage and Construction or Expansion of Recreational Facilities - Less than Significant.
-The proposed project, a retail commercial project, is not anticipated to significantly increase the use of, and demand for, recreational facilities.
+The proposed project, a residential subdivision, is not anticipated to significantly increase the use of, and demand for, recreational facilities.
 The City of Rocklin provides parkland dedication and/or collection of park fees to mitigate for the increased recreational impacts of new residential developments at the time that a parcel or subdivision map is recorded.
-The employees of the proposed project would likely utilize City recreational facilities but the use is anticipated to be minimal and is not anticipated to significantly increase the use of existing facilities to the extent that substantial physical deterioration of the facility would occur or be accelerated, nor is the minimal use anticipated to require the construction or expansion of recreational facilities; therefore, the project would have less than significant impacts regarding the increase in use of recreational facilities.
+The proposed project includes the potential development of additional parking in an area of Kathy Lund Park that has not been improved with sporting fields or other park amenities, and this parking would be available to those visiting Kathy Lund Park; the park currently experiences parking shortages during sporting events so the additional parking is not anticipated to attract additional park users but rather help satisfy an existing need for additional parking.
+The residents of the proposed project would likely utilize City recreational facilities but the use is anticipated to be minimal and is not anticipated to significantly increase the use of existing facilities to the extent that substantial physical deterioration of the facility would occur or be accelerated, nor is the minimal use anticipated to require the construction or expansion of recreational facilities; therefore, the project would have less than significant impacts regarding the increase in use of recreational facilities.

 XVI.
 TRANSPORTATION/TRAFFIC Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways, freeways, pedestrian and bicycle paths, and mass transit)?
-X b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? x c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks? x d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? х e) Result in inadequate emergency access? Х f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities?
-X
+X b) Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? х c) Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
+X d) Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? х e) Result in inadequate emergency access? х f) Conflict with adopted policies, plans, or programs regarding public transit, bicycle, or pedestrian facilities, or otherwise decrease the performance or safety of such facilities? х